Welcome to Disneyland! Let’s eat some vegan food!

 At the various vending carts throughout Disneyland, you can get popcorn (the fresh popcorn from the carts is vegan; it is made with canola/coconut oil, and not butter).
 There aren’t as many of them as usual, but popcorn seems to be the easiest thing to find.
 Here are the popcorn carts at the hub and next to Haunted Mansion, but there should be a few more throughout the park as well:

-Normally there are many vending carts throughout Disneyland with the other snacks listed below, but at the moment there is only one – at the waterfront near the Mark Twain dock.
+Normally there are many vending carts throughout Disneyland with the other snacks listed below, but at the moment there aren’t as many open as was once the case.
+The one at the waterfront near the Mark Twain dock is a solid bet, but it tends to have quite a long line.

-Below are some photos of what that vending stand next to the Mark Twain looks like at the moment.
-Below, there are Mickey Pretzels inside those white paper bags:
+Below are some photos of what the vending stand next to the Mark Twain sometimes contains.

 Main Street Candy Palace